Who can apply to the M.A. program?

 Where do M.A. students live while attending Bard?

 Most M.A. students live off campus, securing their housing through the rental market of one of the neighboring towns (e.g., Red Hook and Tivoli).
-However, there is limited on-campus housing for graduate students at Bard College.
+Currently, there is no on-campus housing for graduate students at Bard College.

 Do I need a car while attending Bard?